Nonlinear regularization estimates and global well-posedness for the Landau-Coulomb equation near equilibrium: Introduction

-The manuscript is organized as follows: In Section \ref{sec:prelims}, we list known results for \eqref{eq:landau} that are central to our proof.
+The manuscript is organized as follows: In Section \ref{sec:prelims}, we list known results that are central to our proof.
 In Section \ref{sec:loc}, we analyze the evolution of $f - \mu$ in $L^p$ and show that the $L^p$ norm \emph{remains small} for a short time.
-The method used here is a variation of an ODE argument introduced by Corrias and Perthame in \cite{PC} for the Keller-Segel model.
 In Section \ref{sec:DeGiorgi}, we use the De Giorgi method to prove short time smoothing estimates.
-Qualitatively, this implies if the initial datum has small $L^p$ norm, the solution will have small $L^\infty$ norm after some time passes.
+Qualitatively, this implies that if the initial datum has small $L^p$ norm, the solution will have small $L^\infty$ norm after some time passes.
 In Section \ref{sec:smooth_data}, we prove Proposition \ref{prop:smooth_data}, which concludes the argument for Schwartz class initial data.
-For $h = f - \mu$ a Schwartz class solution, the results of Section \ref{sec:loc} and Section \ref{sec:DeGiorgi} imply that $h(t,v)$ is small in $L^\infty$ after some time $t_0$, where $t_0$ is explicitly computed.
-Higher regularity estimates then imply smallness of $h(t)$ in a weighted Sobolev norm for $t\in (t_0,3t_0)$.
-This quantitative control over higher regularity of $h$ enables us to apply the result of Desvillettes, He, Jiang \cite{DHJ} to conclude that there is a global solution to \eqref{eq:landau} with initial datum $f(2t_0)$.
-The uniqueness results of \cite{ChernGualdani} or \cite{Fournier} allow us to piece together the local-in time solution constructed in the time interval $(0,2t_0)$ with the global solution on $(2t_0, +\infty)$ to obtain a single global-in-time solution with initial datum $f_{in}$.

-Alternatively, instead of using weighted Sobolev spaces, one could show smallness in weighted $L^2$ norms and then apply the existence result of Carrapatoso and Mischler \cite{KleberMischler} in place of the Desvillettes, He, Jiang result.

 In Section \ref{sec:compactness}, we deduce Theorem \ref{thm:existence} from Proposition \ref{prop:smooth_data} using a compactness argument to remove the Schwartz class assumption on the initial data.